CharlesWiiFlowers/CharlesWiiFlowers/README.md

 # Hello everyone!!

 ## Who I am? 🤨
-I'm Carlos and I'm a ~~noob~~ hobby developer and I want to create a awesome autobiography and very cool 😎 I'm from El Salvador 🇸🇻, I speak native spanish and a little of english.
+Hello, my name is Carlos and I'm a hobby developer 🤖.
+I want to help everyone with my projects.
+If you've some idea for a new app, please make me know!! 🚀
-I'm autodidactic and I love to learn.
-I can write "I" nine times in a paragraph. 🤖

 <p align="center">
   <img src="pikachuLove.gif"/>